Xilinx/VVAS/_sources/docs/Embedded/Tutorials/MultiChannelML.rst.txt

 Four Channel ML pipeline
 ==================================

-Now, constructing a four channel pipeline is simply duplicating the above pipeline four times for different models and positioning each output video appropriately on screen on different plane-ids.
+Now, constructing a four-channel pipeline is simply duplicating the above pipeline four times for different models and positioning each output video appropriately on screen on different plane-ids.

 Below Vitis AI models are used as example in this tutorial.